Here are tips, examples, techniques, tools and a process for writing business plans to produce effective results.

 For large research projects, consider using a market research organisation because they'll probably do it better than you, even though this is likely to be more costly.
 If you use any sort of marketing agency ensure you issue a clear brief, and that your aims are clearly understood.
 Useful frameworks for research are PEST analysis and SWOT analysis.

 First establish or confirm the aims of the business, and if you are concerned with a part of a business, establish and validate the aims of your part of the business.
 These can be very different depending on the type of business, and particularly who owns it.

 Refer to and consider issues of ethics and philosophy, corporate social responsibility, sustainability, etc - these are the foundations on which values and missions are built.

 Look at the reasons ethics and corporate responsibility are so important.
 And see also the fundamental organisational planning stages.

-Consider the Psychological Contract and the benefits of establishing a natural balance and fairness between all interests (notably staff, customers, the organization).
+Consider the Psychological Contract and the benefits of establishing a natural balance and fairness between all interests (notably staff, customers, the organisation).